ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 };
 ```

-## Step 10: Deploy your NFT to a Live Website
+## Step 10: Deploy your NFT to a Live Website {#step-10-deploy-your-NFT-to-a-live-website}

 Ready to take your project live for users to interact with?
-Check out the tutorial below for deploying your Minter to a live website:
+Check out [this tutorial](https://docs.alchemy.com/alchemy/tutorials/nft-minter/how-do-i-deploy-nfts-online) for deploying your Minter to a live website.

-{% page-ref page="how-do-i-deploy-nfts-online.md" %}

 One last step...

-## Step 11: Take the blockchain world by storm 🚀
+## Step 11: Take the blockchain world by storm {#step-11-take-the-blockchain-world-by-storm)}

 JK, you made it to the end of the tutorial!
 To recap, by building an NFT minter, you successfully learned how to: